Every pastor I know gets a little depressed (or a lot depressed) on the days following Easter. It’s natural. I call it the Post-Easter Blues.

 Don’t allow others’ lukewarm attitudes to quench your fire for God.
 Instead, leverage the pain you feel to motivate a solution.

-Three Ways to Speed Recovery from Easter
+Three Ways to Speed Recovery from the Post-Easter Blues

 After climbing Mt.
 Carmel, Elijah prayed down fire from heaven, executed hundreds of false prophets, prayed again until rain fell, then outran a chariot before taking a forty-day walk.
 Even with the eleven services we’ll be doing this year, my spiritual and physical workload doesn’t come close to matching Elijah’s.
 If he could recover from his massive exertion, I can too.

 What did Elijah do to recover?
 Well, first, he slept.
 That’s on my checklist.
 Then, three things happened to him that enabled him to continue in ministry.

 Elijah had a thing about mountains.
 After expending energy on Mt.
 Carmel, he recovered energy on Mt.
 Horeb.